sdhina/epfldatadynamos/index.md

 However, this might not be the full story, because if paths in the same category tend to be shorter than paths that run through several categories (because categories are denser), then the increased performance observed when looking at paths which have their source and target in the same category may be do to a random effect - the shortest path between a source and its target.

-To assess this, we introduce a mixed effects models, which are interpreted like linear regressions only this time we have a random effect (shortest path) to control for the influence of categories on performance.
+To assess this, we again work with a linear regression model but attempt to control for the shortest paths as a confound to see if categories really have an influence on performance.

 More precisely, we add the shortest path variable to a model looking at the effect of closeness hubs in cases where the source and target are in the same category, or not in the same category, on both completion and average duration.
 Note that the closeness hubs in path variables is defined as a percentage of closeness hubs across nodes in a player path.